 - Connect with appliances within the household

-What Digital Wallets are available?
+What are the digital wallets available?

-New wallets are constantly being released, as many tech companies are developing more and more Digital Wallets.
+New wallets are constantly being released, as many tech companies are developing more and more digital wallets.
 Some of the most popular digital wallets include:

 For additional convenience and security with Visa, Mastercard and American Express debit and credit cards, you can use your iPhone, Apple Watch, iPad or Mac to pay for purchases.
 Use Apple Pay in-store by simply holding your phone near the card reader and placing your finger on Touch ID.
 However, it’s main functionality really shines online, where you can buy without needing to create a website account or give away any personal information.
 Your card number is not stored on your device or the Apple servers, letting you shop with added security.

 Samsung Pay is like Apple Pay, but designed for Samsung devices.
 You can link your debit or credit card to the Samsung Pay app, then use the app to make purchases instead of using your physical plastic card or cash.
 The app generates a unique payment code each time you make a transaction, meaning no payment data is stored or held in the app and your bank card details aren’t shared with the merchant.